 Environmental hotspots in the supply chain of Swiss companies

-Today's economy is highly interconnected, with many supply chains stretching right around the globe.
-As a result, the environmental impacts associated with the production of goods are also felt worldwide.
-Indeed, such impacts are often greater in a company's supply chain than at its own operating base.
+Today's economy is highly interconnected, with supply chains stretching right around the globe.
+As a result, the environmental impact of the production of goods is also felt around the world.
+Indeed, such impacts are often greater in a company's supply chain than at its own premises.
 There is therefore an increasing onus on businesses to think about their supply chains and to create transparency about impacts at upstream stages of the value chain.

-To assist companies in this task, the Federal Office for the Environment (FOEN), working closely with the private sector, carried out a study to identify environmental hotspots in the supply chains of eight key Swiss industries:
+To assist companies in this task, the Federal Office for the Environment (FOEN), working closely with the private sector, carried out a study to identify environmental hotspots in the supply chains of the following eight key Swiss industries :

 - health and social work